College of Pharmacy and Health Sciences

 - Applicants to the pre-professional or professional program who are nonnative English speakers are required to submit the results of the Test of Spoken English (TSE-A) or Test of English as a Foreign Language (TOEFL).

 - The Doctor of Pharmacy curriculum requires that students complete two pre-professional years and four professional years of study.
 Acceptance into the professional phase of the program allows students to begin the first professional year (P1) course work.
-Students entering the fall semester of P1 must satisfactorily complete all math/science and other pre-professional course work required as prerequisites for enrollment in P1 professional courses.

-- The College of Pharmacy and Health Sciences reserves the option to modify its pharmacy program admission and advancement procedures at any time.
+- The College of Pharmacy and Health Sciences reserves the option to modify its Pharmacy Program admission and advancement procedures at any time.

-Automatic Advancement for Pre-Pharmacy Students Entering as First-Year Students
+Direct Pathway for Pre-Pharmacy Students Entering as First-Year Students

 - Cumulative GPA at Butler University of 3.0 or higher.